Chicago Executive Airport: Late 20th & early 21st century

+2010-present

 In October 2015, Cincinnati-based Ultimate Air Shuttle announced plans to begin service from the airport to Cincinnati/Northern Kentucky International Airport in January or February 2016.

 In late 2021, the airport received $1.1 million to make facility upgrades.

 The airport's Customs and Border Protection (CBP) facility was named the 2022 General Aviation Airport Architectural Project of the Year by the American Association of Airport Executives.
 The facility opened in October 2021.

+The airport is developing plans to upgrade its administration building, saying it has outgrown its current facility.
+The new building will house administrative offices, Civil Air Patrol facilities, and college classrooms.

 Facilities and aircraft

 Facilities

 The airport covers 411 acre at an elevation of 647 feet (197 m).
 It has three asphalt paved runways:

 6/24 is 3,677 by 50 feet (1,121 x 15 m); 12/30 is 4,415 by 75 feet (1,346 x 23 m); 16/34 is 5,001 by 150 feet (1,524 x 46 m).

 Plans have been brought up to close Runway 6/24 in order to reconcile multiple "hot spots," which are areas with a history of potential risk of collision or runway incursion.
-Airport leaders argue that closing the runway will make it more difficult for small planes to land in strong east/west winds, as 6/24 is the airport's only east/west runway.
+Airport leaders argue that closing the runway will make it more difficult for small planes to land in strong east/west winds, as 6/24 is the airport's only east–west runway.